skippysworld/Stats-Preview-Card-Component/README.md

 ### What I learned

 Okie-dokie, this took me far more time than I expected.
-What I learned?
+Did I learn something?
 That I might always end-up cycled in my own code and get lost.

-I have a feeling like this might be the worst I've written so far.
-After two days I've almost gave up and I think I rather hard-coded this challenge instead of some responsivness.
+I have a feeling like this might be the worst code I've written so far.
+After two days I've almost gave up and I probably ended rather with hard-coded solution instead of keeping it more responsive.

+Lastly I learned it's much easier to code mobile version first.

 ### Continued development